bryanbraun/bryanbraun.github.io/_pages/now.md

 ## At Home

 I'm up early these days, teaching a morning class twice a week and taking my son to school.
 I'm also weightlifting twice a week.
-I've just reached a new bench press max of 215 lbs and my long-term goal is to bench 225.
+I've just reached a new bench press max of 220 lbs and my long-term goal is to bench 225.
 I'm not in a hurry.

 I practice the piano a lot these days because I play in church on Sundays.
 I'm getting better at taking difficult songs, writing in the fingering, and working them up to a playable state.

 I've been easing back into side projects and blogging.
 I recently launched [Let's Get Creative](https://www.bryanbraun.com/lets-get-creative/), a fun little site that showcases my favorite online creativity tools.
 It took a surprising amount of effort for a single-page content site (I ended up using some vacation days to get it out the door).
 It was a good opportunity to exercise my design skills and I'm really happy with how it turned out.

-I've worked on a few other small things like updating some older posts and adding JSON feeds for [my book reviews]({{site.url}}/books.json) and [this now page]({{site.url}}/now.json).
-Feel free to subscribe, if you want to get future updates in your feed reader.

 ---